RSC Safety Information Center (RIC) Frequently Asked Questions

-Due to the confidential nature of the document, the CRS Leader should acknowledge the IB by either accepting or declining the confidentiality agreement.
-The CRS leader will either accept or decline the IB.
-The IB will not be visible until the acknowledgment has been accepted by the CRS leader.
-If the CRS leader declines, then the IB will not appear.
+Due to confidential nature of the document, the CRS Leader and CRS Coordinator should acknowledge the IB by either accepting or declining the confidentiality agreement.
+The IB will be available in the NCRMS EAE Reporting Module after accepting the confidentiality agreement.
+If the confidentiality agreement is declined, then the IB will not be available.

-Why don’t I see an Investigator’s Brochure (IB) document in the NCRMS interface?
+Why don’t I see an Investigator’s Brochure (IB) document in the NCRMS EAE Reporting Module?

-I see the IB record in the NCRMS interface, but I don’t see the PDF icon and I can’t open the documents.
+I see the IB record in the NCRMS EAE Reporting Module, but I don’t see the PDF icon and I can’t open the documents.

 Please note that if an IB is declined then the hyperlinks will not be available.
-If the CRS Leader selects the “decline” option when acknowledging the IB, the documents are not accessible.
-Once the CRS Leader makes this selection, it cannot be changed.
-You will need to contact DAIDS RSC RIC (RIC@tech-res.com) to request another IB.
-See FAQ “How do I request an electronic Investigator's Brochure (IB)?” below.
+If the CRS Leader or the CRS Coordinator selects the “decline” option when acknowledging the IB, the documents are not accessible.
+Once the CRS Leader or CRS Coordinator makes this selection, it cannot be changed.
+You will need to contact DAIDS RSC RIC at (RIC@tech-res.com) to request another IB.
+See FAQ “How do I request access to Investigator's Brochure (IB)?” below.

 What should I do if I accidently decline an IB that I need access to?

 You will need to contact the DAIDS RSC RIC to request the IB.
-In your request, please include the name of the IB, the protocol it supports, your site number, CRS Leader’s name and the reason you need the IB (i.e., you accidently declined the acknowledgment).
-Please send this information to the RIC (RIC@tech-res.com).
+In your request, please include the name of the IB, the protocol it supports, your site number and the reason you need the IB (i.e., you accidently declined the acknowledgment).
+Please send this information to the RIC at (RIC@tech-res.com).